Fighting Acne at Any Age

 Causes of acne

 Acne is generally caused by hyperactive sebaceous glands.
-These glands produce an oily secretion called sebum, which can clog pores when it accumulates, creating the ideal breeding ground for bacteria and leading to the appearance of pimples.
+These glands produce an oily secretion called sebum.
+When it accumulates, sebum can clog pores, creating the ideal breeding ground for bacteria and leading to the appearance of pimples.

 Preventing and treating acne